Theocondette/RL_PPO_in_Vectorized_Robotic_Environments/README.md

 ## Methodology

-1 - Understand Reinforcement Learning(RL) and PPO
+1 - Understand Reinforcement Learning (RL) and PPO

-Check REPORT.MD for my explanation about reinforcement learning basis and PPO algorithm.
+Check REPORT.MD for my explanations about Reinforcement Learning basis and PPO algorithm.
-Also, I recommand many websites to [learn about RL]( https://spinningup.openai.com/en/latest/spinningup/rl_intro.html), to [learn about Policy Gradient](https://towardsdatascience.com/an-intuitive-explanation-of-policy-gradient-part-1-reinforce-aa4392cbfd3c), and to [learn about PPO](https://medium.com/@eyyu/coding-ppo-from-scratch-with-pytorch-part-1-4-613dfc1b14c8).
+Also, I recommend many websites to [learn about RL]( https://spinningup.openai.com/en/latest/spinningup/rl_intro.html), to [learn about Policy Gradient](https://towardsdatascience.com/an-intuitive-explanation-of-policy-gradient-part-1-reinforce-aa4392cbfd3c), and to [learn about PPO](https://medium.com/@eyyu/coding-ppo-from-scratch-with-pytorch-part-1-4-613dfc1b14c8).

 2 - Code a PPO

-Drawing guidance from coding citations bellow, I have coded and commented a full implementation of a PPO.
-This implementation has been made only for environments with continuous observation and action space.
+Drawing guidance from the coding citations below, I implementated a PPO for environments with continuous observation and action space.

 The code is organized as follow :